 Park only where your permit allows.
-Do not park in areas that are not for your use or have a restricted status.
 Examples of restricted areas are: fire and no parking zones, the grass, sidewalks, along curbs not designated for parking, any unmarked spot, parking meters or any place that would disrupt pedestrian or vehicular traffic.

 - If an area is not specifically designated for parking, then it is considered a no parking zone with vehicles being subject to citation and/or tow.

 If you receive parking citations and do not resolve them, your vehicle will be subjected to tow or immobilization at your expense.
 Vehicles may not operate on University of Houston property if they are in violation of state law.

 Certain low-lying areas of the campus, especially areas abutting Entrance 6 and Entrance 16, are prone to flooding in heavy rains.
 The University of Houston is not responsible for any damage or loss of motor vehicles or personal property contained in any motor vehicle on campus.
 Vehicle operators are responsible for familiarizing themselves with current parking rules and regulations.